hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 [SNOMED CT](https://snomed.info/sct) (Systematized Nomenclature of Medicine – Clinical Terms) is a comprehensive clinical terminology widely used in healthcare to support the electronic exchange of clinical health information.
 In Australia SNOMED CT Australian Edition (SNOMED CT-AU) extends SNOMED CT with local variations and customisation relevant to the Australian healthcare community.
 Many SNOMED CT-AU value sets have already been developed and published by the [National Clinical Terminology Service](https://www.healthterminologies.gov.au) (NCTS).
 These nationally agreed and published value sets are maximal in nature to support reuse across multiple use cases and support the breadth of the ecosystem to enable interoperability.
+The SNOMED CT Australian Edition is used extensively in AU Base for various clinical concepts including allergies, problems, and procedures.
+When using concepts from SNOMED CT in AU Base profile, implementers can use the default system URI referring to an unspecified edition/or version (as shown in option one) or when supporting validation on AU Edition-only concepts and preferred terms implementers provide the accompanying extension identifier (as per option two) and also describe a specific version of SNOMED CT-AU (as shown in option three).

 #### SNOMED CT Version Options